ishangupta3/CinemaNet/Labels.md

 * color.saturation.saturated

 #### color.theory
-`Color relationship in the image`
+`How do we describe the color relationship in the image`
 * color.theory.na (not applicable)
 * color.theory.analagous
 * color.theory.complementary
 * color.theory.monochromatic

 #### color.tones
-`Color temperature and tone in the image`
+`How do we describe the color temperature and tone in the image`
 * color.theory.blackwhite
 * color.theory.cool
 * color.theory.warm

 #### color.dominant
-`Human readable dominant colors - using most commonly used color names`
+`How do we describe the human readable dominant colors - using most commonly used color names`
 * color.dominant.white
 * color.dominant.grey
 * color.dominant.black